 From earliest times the land around Tenterden was used for swine grazing, sheep pasture, arable and meadow.
 Much of the town’s prosperity was founded on wool and cloth and flocks of sheep were a familiar sight in Tenterden High Street and Ashford Road up until well in to the 1970’s.

-You might be lucky enough to catch a glimpse of some of the following animals and birds
+You may be lucky enough to catch a glimpse of some of the following animals and birds during your journey

 Native to Asia, pheasants were introduced to this country by the ancient Romans.
 Now the most numerous game bird in Kent, they were largely locally extinct up until the 19th century when they were extensively reared by gamekeepers.
 Look out for them in the open countryside near woodland edges, copses and hedgerows.
 You will probably hear the loud croaking call of the male before you see it.
 They have an average life span of 1 to 2 years.
 Pheasants eat seeds, berries, leaves and insects and roost in trees.
 A group of pheasants is known as a bouquet.

 The Mute swan, our most common swan is a very large white water bird.
 It can easily be identified by its long S-shaped neck and an orange bill with a large black knob at the base.
 We also have Whooper and Bewick swans in the UK.
 Often seen in a pairs these gracious and beautiful birds often mate for life.
 They have an average life span of 10 years.
 Look out for these in the fields and on the water.
 The female is known as a pen and the male a cob.
 The spring cygnets can frequently be seen sheltering in reed plantations.
 A group of swans is known as a bevy.